Stashchenko/stock_agent/README.md

 # StockAgent

 Enter stock name, start date or range of date.
-    - return the stock prices
+ * return the stock prices
-    - the stock has generated
+ * Calculate the return the stock has generated since the start date to today
-    - maximum drawdown
+ * The maximum drawdown of the stock within that time frame.

 ## Installation